bloop132435/bwsi/docs/fw_update.md

 Wait for an OK from the bootloader.
 If the response is not an OK, raise an error.

 ## Step 4
-After the OK from the bootloader, print the line number.
-Return to [Step 2](#step-2) until the last line is sent.
+After the OK from the bootloader return to [Step 2](#step-2) until the last line is sent.

 ## Step 5
 Send zero bytes to the bootloader